vovaauer/f2t2f/README.md

 # f2t2f

-A simple CLI tool to convert entire folder structures, including file content, to and from a single, portable text file.
+`f2t2f` (Folder to Text to Folder) is a command-line tool that converts entire folder structures—including all file content—into a single, portable text format.
+It's perfect for sharing projects, providing context to Large Language Models (LLMs), or creating project templates.

-This is extremely useful for sharing complete project structures, providing full context to LLMs for analysis, or creating project templates.
+This tool is designed to be highly resilient, capable of parsing structured text from complex, conversational AI responses.

 ## Installation